-In accordance with Rule G28, all students are required to undergo Work Integrated Learning in industry as part of the course specifications.
-Assessments and projects constitutes an important factor in the compilation of the course mark.

-NOTE: Students MUST be registered for the subject Tourism Management Practice II in the year that Work Integrated Learning is to take place.
+- 1. In accordance with Rule G28, all students are required to undergo Work Integrated Learning in industry as part of the course specifications.
+Formal assessments and projects constitute important elements in the compilation of the course mark. - NOTE: Students MUST be registered for the subject Tourism Management Practice II in the year that Work Integrated Learning is to take place.